stephenkoo/minimal-mistakes/_posts/2016-08-08-ES6-condensed-part-0.md

 ---
-title: "ES6 Condensed: Part 0/3 - Running ES6 On The Front-end and Back-end"
+title: "JavaScript ES6 Condensed: Part 0/3 - Running ES6 On The Front-end and Back-end"
 categories:
     - lessons
 tags: